Meningitis (Meningococcal invasive disease)

 People who are identified as close contacts to a person with meningococcal invasive disease should receive antibiotics as soon as possible.

-There were 2 confirmed cases of meningococcal invasive disease reported to IDPH in 2017.
+There was 1 confirmed case of meningococcal invasive disease reported to IDPH in 2020.

 For more detailed information and statistics on all notifiable diseases, please see our current annual report.